Kumbh Mela: Rising attendance and scale

-In 2007, as many as 70 million pilgrims attended the 45-day long Ardha Kumbh Mela at Allahabad.
-In 2013, 120 million pilgrims attended the Kumbh Mela at Allahabad.
+In 2007, as many as 70 million pilgrims attended the 45-day-long Ardha Kumbh Mela at Prayagraj.
+In 2013, 120 million pilgrims attended the Kumbh Mela at Prayagraj.
 Nasik has registered maximum visitors to 75 million.

-Maha Kumbh at Allahabad is the largest in the world, the attendance and scale of preparation of which keeps rising with each successive celebration.
-For the 2019 Ardh Kumbh at Allahabad, the preparations include a ₹42000 million temporary city over 2,500 hectares with 122,000 temporary toilets and range of accommodation from simple dormitory tents to 5-star tents, 800 special trains by the Indian Railways, artificially intelligent video surveillance and analytics by IBM, disease surveillance, river transport management by Inland Waterways Authority of India, and an app to help the visitors.
+Maha Kumbh at Prayagraj is the largest in the world, the attendance and scale of preparation of which keeps rising with each successive celebration.
+For the 2019 Ardh Kumbh at Prayagraj, the preparations included the construction of a ₹42000 million temporary city over 2,500 hectares with 122,000 temporary toilets and range of accommodation from simple dormitory tents to 5-star tents, 800 special trains by the Indian Railways, artificially intelligent video surveillance and analytics by IBM, disease surveillance, river transport management by Inland Waterways Authority of India, and an app to help the visitors.

-The Kumbh mela is "widely regarded as the world's largest religious gathering", states James Lochtefeld.
+The Kumbh Mela is "widely regarded as the world's largest religious gathering", states James Lochtefeld.
 According to Kama Maclean, the coordinators and attendees themselves state that a part of the glory of the Kumbh festival is in that "feeling of brotherhood and love" where millions peacefully gather on the river banks in harmony and a sense of shared heritage.

+In modern religious and psychological theory, the Kumbh Mela exemplifies Émile Durkheim's concept of collective effervescence.
+This phenomenon occurs when individuals gather in shared rituals, fostering a profound sense of unity and belonging.
+The collective energy generated during the Mela strengthens social bonds and elevates individual and communal consciousness, illustrating the power of such gatherings to create shared identity and purpose.